Magnetic fields in galactic environments probed by Fast Radio Bursts: Discussion

-The majority of the CGM constraints come from the analysis of polarization measurements towards high-$z$ quasars that present strong intervening \ion{Mg}{II} absorbers \citep[associated with galactic halos; e.g.][]{bernet2008, farnes2014, malik2020, burman2024}.
+The majority of the CGM constraints come from the analysis of radio-polarisation measurements towards high-$z$ quasars that present strong intervening \ion{Mg}{II} absorbers \citep[associated with galactic halos; e.g.][]{bernet2008, farnes2014, malik2020, burman2024}.
 Another approach is to correlate the observed \rmobs\ with the distribution of the foreground galaxies \citep[e.g.][]{lan2020, heesen2023}.
-An alternative method to estimate the \bmag~is to use FRB sightlines that happen to pass through the individual known foreground halos \citep[pioneered by][]{x2019} or via lensing of a source's polarized emission in the ISM/halo of a foreground galaxy \citep{mao2017, kovacs2025}.
+An alternative method to estimate \bmag~is to use FRB sight lines that happen to pass through individual known foreground halos \citep[pioneered by][]{x2019} or via the lensing of a source's polarised emission in the ISM/halo of a foreground galaxy \citep{mao2017, kovacs2025}.
 Figure~\ref{fig:Bz} presents a compilation of these measurements.
-It is apparent from the left panel of Figure~\ref{fig:Bz}, that our measurements are in good agreement with the previous estimates.
-We note that \citet{x2019} reported an upper limit which is marginally consistent with our measurement.
-Moreover, we conclude that foreground or FRB host halos might contribute (on average) a non-negligible amount of RM (thus far usually neglected), and must be taken into account when analysing future observed \rmobs~of the FRBs.
+It is apparent from the left panel of Figure~\ref{fig:Bz} that our measurements are in good agreement with previous estimates.
+We note that \citet{x2019} reported an upper limit that is marginally consistent with our measurement.
+Moreover, we conclude that foreground or FRB host halos might contribute (on average) a non-negligible amount of RM (thus far usually neglected) and must be taken into account when analysing future observed \rmobs~of the FRBs.